cbmira01/FeatureRanking/doc/INSTRUCTIONS.md

       workstation.

-    - I have found the "AMD Accelerated Parallel Processing SDK" (AMD APP SDK) can allow Intel CPUs to be recognized as OpenCL devices.
+    - I have found the "AMD Accelerated Parallel Processing SDK" (AMD APP SDK) can allow an Intel CPU to be recognized as an OpenCL devices.
 This may be worth investigating if your workstation does not have a GPU.
-See these links: https://en.wikipedia.org/wiki/AMD_APP_SDK https://github.com/fireice-uk/xmr-stak/issues/1511
+      See these links:
+          https://en.wikipedia.org/wiki/AMD_APP_SDK
+          https://github.com/fireice-uk/xmr-stak/issues/1511

 ### After a successful installation

-    - Run simple workloads on your OpenCL devices: python simple_workloads.py

     - run the main program:
-          python feature_reduction.py
+          python feature_ranking.py